 Day 05: Cycle to Baga Oigor petroglyph gallery

-We cycle further west across mountainous desert with terrain that requires more climbing than the previous days.
+We cycle further west across the mountainous desert with terrain that requires more climbing than the previous days.
 Although the riding surface is dominated by packed soils rocky tracks and loose soil are also present especially near the tops of mountain passes.
 The destination is the Baga Oigor valley, the site of an extensive petroglyph gallery included in the UNESCO "World Cultural Heritage List.
 Stone and Bronze Age rock carvings here are scattered across an area 15km long and 500m wide.
 Images depict wild and domestic animals and scenes of human life such as hunting, herding, worship etc. Here we set up our tented camp and explore the rock art gallery.

 Day 06: Ride to Tavan Bogd National park

 We continue a short while along the rugged folds of Baga Oigor valley and stop at a border patrol station to settle formalities.
-The road then climbs up a grassy shoulder between two dome shaped mountains.
+The road then climbs up a grassy shoulder between two dome-shaped mountains.
 This brings us to an enormous V-shaped mountain valley with clear streams running down from glaciers that cover the ridge top.
 The main feature of the mountains here is the alternation of grassy slopes with massive walls of loose scree.
 Here we cycle by some alpine lakes, a summer base for local Kazakh herdsmen.
 They live in large mushroom-like yurts and tend their massive flocks of yaks and goats.
 It will be interesting to visit them and learn about the way of life which seemingly hasn’t changed for many hundreds of years.
-At the day’s end we arrive to Tavan Bogd NP gate, a few yurts - home of local rangers at the foothill of even bigger mountains.
+At the day’s end, we arrive at Tavan Bogd NP gate, a few yurts - home of local rangers at the foothill of even bigger mountains.

 Day 07: Ride to Tavan Bogd Viewpoint and descend to White River

 We pedal and push the bikes on the high mountain terrain strewn with running streams and patches of snow.
 The day’s halfway point is an elevated hill from which there opens a panoramic view of Mongolia’s highest peaks and largest glaciers.
 We have picnic lunch while enjoying the magnificent views before heading down towards a deep V-shaped valley at the bottom of which rumbles a torrential river full of glacial silt.
-This is the White river.
+This is the White River.
 Its lush valley is the summer pastureland of herding nomads.
-We free-wheel down a steep slope and arrive to our campsite by the glacial river.
+We free-wheel down a steep slope and arrive at our campsite by the glacial river.

 Days 08: Ride to Kharnoor Lake